-Wednesday, June 29 • 3 – 4:30 p.m.
+Wednesday, June 28 • 3 – 4:30 p.m.

 Join us on the front porch of the Grand Hotel from 3 to 4:30 p.m.
 Wednesday for this delicious treat in a setting enjoyed by generations old and young.
 (All spouses and guests must pay the registration fee to attend.
 Please see the details on p.
 7 of the brochure.)

-Thursday, June 30 • 1 – 2:30 p.m.
+Thursday, June 29 • 1 – 2:30 p.m.

 American College of Healthcare Executives Annual State Membership Meeting and Breakfast

-Thursday, June 30 • 7 – 8:15 a.m.
+Thursday, June 29 • 7 – 8:15 a.m.

 Links Fore Health

-Thursday, June 30 • 12:30 p.m.
+Thursday, June 29 • 12:30 p.m. (shotgun start)

 Complete the Links Fore Health portion of the registration form and include the outing fee with your registration materials.
-(Registration fee is less than market value and cannot be considered a charitable donation.)
+(Registration fee is less than market value and cannot be considered a charitable donation).

 The MHA Annual Membership Meeting is a private membership meeting.
 Attendance is open to MHA members, meeting sponsors and invited guests of the MHA.
-Please contact Sam R. Watson, senior vice president, Field Engagement, with questions regarding membership.
+Please contact Sam R. Watson, senior vice president, field engagement, with questions regarding membership.

 All children must be registered to attend the MHA Annual Membership Meeting, regardless of whether they will be participating in any MHA-sponsored events.
 Children ages 17 and younger should be registered under the children’s section.
-Children must also be preregistered for the events in which they wish to participate.
-Because these events are intended to be age appropriate, children may not attend programs designed for age groups older than they are.
+Children must also be pre-registered for the events in which they wish to participate.
+Because these events are intended to be age-appropriate, children may not attend programs designed for age groups older than they are.
 If desired, children may attend events planned for younger age groups.

 All spouses and guests must pay the registration fee to receive a nametag that permits entrance to receptions and events.
 This fee also includes attendance at any or all of the general sessions.
 Guests include children ages 18 and older and others who are not employees, governing board members or medical staff of registering organizations.